Updated 2024-11-15 03:54 CST

 For more information about the rationale behind this licensing, see https://pavlick.net/fyl/

-Okay, so that’s the first sentence of the license out of the way, what about the rest of it?
+Okay, so that’s the first few sentences of the license out of the way.
+What about the rest of it?

 Besides the one-sentence public-domain-equivalent license and liability disclaimer, the Free Yourself License contains what I call the “careware clause,” which is all of this: